 Located 40 km north of Ucluelet, Tofino is slightly larger and more touristy.
 Although that means more crowds, it also means plenty of dining options.
 Recommendations here include Rhino Coffee, Tofino Brewing, Wolf in the Fog, and The Shed.
 Tacofino is a must-stop on your way in or out of town.

 Despite visiting during a heatwave and in rooms that could use some TLC, the Black Rock is an incredible retreat.
-Thanks to its rugged views, beautiful architecture, and rainforest setting, relaxing here is a given.
-I look forward to returning during the winter storm season to really put that cosiness to the test!
+Relaxing here is a given thanks to its rugged views, beautiful architecture, and rainforest setting.
+I look forward to returning during the winter storm season to really put that coziness to the test!

 Thoughts on the Black Rock Resort?